 A decayed tooth will feel painful and sensitive, especially when the cavity has worsened into a large one.
 The same thing happens when the tooth enamel is worn away due to forceful tooth brushing or too much consumption of acidic drinks.
 When the enamel gets worn, the sensitive inner portion of the tooth that contains the nerves is exposed and becomes sensitive to changes in temperature.

 Gum disease is also another cause of sensitive teeth.
 When a gum problem is not treated in its early stage, it can worsen and cause the gums to fall away from the bone structure as it recedes further.
-Gum recession results to the exposure of the tooth roots, which can in turn lead to severe tooth pain.
+Gum recession results in the exposure of the tooth roots, which can, in turn, lead to severe tooth pain.
 Chips or cracks on teeth, as well as damaged dental fillings, can also contribute to the pain caused by a sensitive tooth.